sumnerevans/sumnerevans.com/content/posts/software-engineering/building-swe-career-in-llm-world/index.md

 > Software produced by people who care about the software they write will always
 > be better than software produced by people who don't care, regardless of how
 > the code is written.

+### Performance Metrics

+As you go up through the levels, a common thread across all competencies is an increase in the scope of the expected impact.
+Along with this, the metrics that define how well you are performing in your role increase in scope.

+As a junior engineer your scope is mostly limited to yourself.
+Can you write code that follows the patterns and expectations of your team?
+Do you understand the team's goals and processes?
+Are you able to perform the work assigned to you, with help from others as necessary?

+As a senior-plus engineer, your scope is your entire team, the organisation as a whole, or even the entire company.
+Are you fostering an environment of documentation?
+Are you establishing processes to help increase efficiency across the organisation?
+Are you helping others deliver their work more effectively?

+When I was a junior engineer, I was evaluated by how well I was able to write the code for the specific tasks I was assigned.
+I was able to deliver my work with good quality in a timely manner.

+As I approached senior engineer, I was evaluated by how well I was able to build large, ambiguous features.
+This involved everything from planning out the work to executing it to testing and deploying it.

+Now, the main way that I am evaluated as a tech lead is by how well my team is performing.
+The main metric is hours spent per integration, which is directly related to the team's profitability.
+To accomplish this, there are a lot of things that I am working on:

+- I'm improving the architecture of integrations so that they are easier to build
+- I'm establishing standards for communication with business analysts and QA personnel
+- I'm establishing processes for designs and communication with vendors and clients

+As you can see, the metrics I'm evaluated on are no longer directly correlated with the actual work I'm doing.

+### More Resources

 There is a lot more to explore here.
 I highly encourage you to spend some time reading engineering competency matrices, reading or listening to staff-plus